EsrefPivcic/FindMyRoute/README.md

 FindMyRoute has different user roles with varying functionalities:

-- Basic User: You can create your own account and log in as a basic user, but if you are feeling too lazy for that, you can just use the username "test1" and the password "test1".
+- Basic User: You can create your own account and log in as a basic user, and if you do everything right, you should receive a welcome email upon successfully registering for an account on FindMyRoute.
+On the other hand, if you are feeling too lazy for that, you can just use the username "test1" and the password "test1".
 Basic users have the ability to edit their profiles.

 - Employee of a Public Transport Company: Log in with the username "radnik1" and the password "radnik1" to access employee functionalities.
 Employees can add new routes, delete existing routes, and edit company details.